-This guide explains how BPCI Advanced works, who participates, how target prices and reconciliation operate, what BPCI Advanced means for Georgia beneficiaries and clinicians, and how BPCI Advanced relates to the broader CMMI model portfolio and the upcoming TEAM model.
+This guide explains how BPCI Advanced worked, who participated, how target prices and reconciliation operated, what BPCI Advanced meant for Georgia beneficiaries and clinicians, and how BPCI Advanced related to the broader CMMI model portfolio and its TEAM successor.

 The statutory and regulatory foundation